Starting at 12:01 a.m. on July 31, non-medical masks are mandatory in most indoor public places.

 We have received information from AIL Insurance that Members who have purchased additional Personal Insurance from them (**this is not the $4000 life insurance policy that each member has from them through the Association), that they will be waiving premiums for 12 months.

-This is the message from AIL: "Members who have personal policies with us and are laid off from their place of employment are able to have premiums waived and no repayment for up to 12 months.
+Message from AIL: "Members who have personal policies with us and are laid off from their place of employment are able to have premiums waived and no repayment for up to 12 months.
 They must fill out the attached form and have their employer or union state the date they were laid off."

 Please visit their website for more information.